 There are a few tips to get a good resale value for your car that does not begin overnight but over a period of time, you use your car.

-When you buy a popular car that has a history of good resale value at a good bargain then you have a winner.
+When you buy a popular car that has a history of the good resale value at a good bargain then you have a winner.
 If you spend some time for research and get advice from relevant ‘experts’ then you may get a good deal.
-This means that when you sell your car after a few years you may not worry that you paid too much to begin with.
+This means that when you sell your car after a few years you may not worry that you paid too much, to begin with.

 Dents and scratches on used cars put off buyers easily.
 So, if you safely park your car then your car is protected against most hazards.
-If you have a garage to park when you don’t drive then that is great.
+If you have a garage to park in when you don’t drive then that is great.

 Keep the mileage low

 Total mileage on a used car is a vital factor for its resale value.
 So, if you have a choice then drive less as it could pay off in the long run.
 A used car with 60000 km may get a better resale value than the same one with 100000 km on it.

 The overall condition of your car also depends on how well you cared for it.
 Fixing any parts that need repair and washing your car regularly along with waxing it in a couple of years could go a long way when you decide to sell it.
 Keep a record of your car maintenance and show it to the prospective buyer as it may show your care and diligence.
 When you maintain a car well then the expensive and important parts do last and perform as per the manufacturer’s claim.

 When you eat and spill food all the time then the interiors of your car are going to be smelly with lots of ugly stains.
 Avoid eating as much as possible inside your car and especially not while driving, it is distracting.
 You may use a vacuum regularly to remove any debris and leftovers, especially with pets or kids.
 It is a good idea to use durable seat covers to protect the original seat fabric.
 Remember that the buyer will look at not just the exterior luster but also the interior condition of your car to put a price.